rez-trueagi-io/opencog/profile/README.md

 might be salvageable for future use.
 This includes:
 * PLN, URE, Attention, SpaceTime, Ghost, Relex, R2L, ROS, HR Eva/Sophia
 * MOSES (but not as-moses, see below).
+* Any repo that is marked "read-only" or "obsolete".

 ### OpenCog Hyperon
 Being developed by [Singularity.net](https://singularitynet.io).